icopy-site/awesome-cn/docs/awesome/awesome-ddd.md

 ### PHP
 - [Broadway](https://github.com/broadway/broadway) - Broadway is a (PHP) project providing infrastructure and testing helpers for creating CQRS and event sourced applications.
+- [CodefyPHP Framework](https://github.com/codefyphp/) - A PHP framework for codefying and building complex applications using Domain-Driven Design, CQRS, and Event Sourcing.
 - [Ecotone](http://ecotone.tech) - Enables message driven architecture in PHP and provides building blocks to follow DDD and CQRS principles.
 - [PHP Glossary](https://github.com/javanile/php-glossary) - Apply a Term Analysis to extract domain terms vs out-of-scope terms in a DDD manner.